 How is Inheritance Tax Different from Estate Tax?

-We recommend consulting with a financial advisor to navigate these complexities and ensure you’re making the most informed decisions for your estate.
+We recommend consulting with a specialist estate planning professional to navigate these complexities and ensure you’re making the most informed decisions for your situation.

 Inheritance Tax in the United Kingdom

 Understanding inheritance tax in the UK is vital for protecting your family’s assets.
-The UK has a well-established inheritance tax system, with specific rules and allowances that can significantly impact your estate.
+England invented trust law over 800 years ago, and the UK has a well-established inheritance tax system with specific rules, allowances, and reliefs that can significantly impact your estate — for better or worse, depending on whether you plan ahead.

 The Basics of UK Inheritance Tax

-Inheritance tax in the UK is levied on the estate of a deceased person, including their property, money, and other assets.
-The tax is typically paid by the executors of the estate before the assets are distributed to the beneficiaries.
+Inheritance tax (IHT) in the UK is levied on the estate of a deceased person, including their property, money, investments, and other assets.
+The tax is typically paid by the executors or administrators of the estate before any assets are distributed to the beneficiaries.
+IHT must usually be paid within six months of death, or interest begins to accrue.

 Key Facts:

-- A reduced rate of 36% applies if at least 10% of the estate is donated to charity.
+- A reduced rate of 36% applies if at least 10% of the net estate is left to charity.

 Current Inheritance Tax Rate in the UK